curityio/workload-identities/3-spiffe-and-spire/README.md

 ./5-deploy-application-workloads.sh
 ```

-Then deploy the Curity Identity Server, supplying the path to a license file:
+Then deploy the Curity Identity Server, supplying the path to a license file.\
+Start with the simpler deployment that only uses JWT SVIDs:

 ```bash
 export LICENSE_FILE_PATH=license.json